 Why am I here?
 What is life all about?
 What is the purpose of existence?
 These are the questions that many of us find ourselves facing at some or maybe many points in our life.

-In finding no satisfactory solution many of us give up seeking those seemingly elusive answers and instead immerse ourself once more in the busyness of life, to drown out all the anxiety that those big questions seem to provoke.
+In finding no satisfactory solution many of us give up seeking those seemingly elusive answers and instead immerse ourself once more in the busyness of life, to drown out all the anxiety that those ‘big’ questions seem to provoke.

 In exploring our deeply held assumptions we find ourself at the edge of our thought-made version of reality, the edge of reason, facing a seeming chasm of uncertainty.
-We imagine that to fall into that abyss of not knowing would lead to insanity, that we’d no longer be able to function in the world.
+We imagine that to fall into that abyss of not knowing would lead to insanity; that we’d no longer be able to function in the world.
 And so we retreat from the edge, back into the apparent safety and support of our familiar structures of knowledge.
 We may find ourself there on that ledge again and again, held back by an invisible barrier of fear, unable to move beyond.

-We are like Indiana Jones in ‘The Last Crusade’, standing precariously at the edge of the abyss.
-“Only in the leap from the lion’s head will he prove his worth,” says the Holy Grail diary.
+We are like Indiana Jones in ‘The Last Crusade’!
+Standing precariously at the edge of the abyss, “only in the leap from the lion’s head will he prove his worth,” says the Holy Grail diary.
 “It’s a leap of faith!” cries Indy in disbelief.

-When the longing for the truth overshadows our fears, or we are inspired by a deep and profound sense of love, or else we suffer some personal tragedy and our known world simply crumbles to pieces, that mysterious movement takes place.
+When the longing for the truth overshadows our fears, or we’re inspired by a deep and profound sense of love, or else we suffer some personal tragedy and our known world simply crumbles to pieces, that mysterious movement takes place.
 We courageously step through that barrier of fear, fall from the edge of that precipice, and…

-But the ‘Holy Grail’ we discover is no physical object with supernatural qualities, but a symbol of illumination, of self realisation.
-For when we see life beyond the naming and framing of thought, what do we find?
-Colours, shapes and forms, interwoven with a soundscape, a feelingscape, with tastes, smells and thoughts, with pulsing, tingling energetic aliveness; and what we are is knowing and being the substance of every thread of this living tapestry.
-With that recognition our own healing can begin.
-Healing from the dis-ease and psychological suffering born out of the mis-belief that we are a limited fraction of life.
+But the ‘Holy Grail’ we discover is no physical object with supernatural qualities.
+It is true Self realisation.
+We see life beyond the naming and framing of thought, and find a living fabric of colours, shapes and forms; interwoven with a soundscape; a feelingscape; with tastes, smells and thoughts; with pulsing, tingling energetic aliveness.
+And what we truly are is knowing and being the substance of every thread of this living tapestry.
+It’s with that recognition that our own healing can begin.
+Healing from the dis-ease and psychological suffering born of the mis-belief that we are but a limited fragment of life.

-In believing the very thought that asks the question, we simultaneously create it’s counterpart, the belief in a separate ‘me’ in need of an answer.
+In believing the very thought that asks the question, we simultaneously create its counterpart, the belief in a separate ‘me’ in need of an answer.
 Similarly, as the belief that we are a fragment of life dissolves, so too do all the questions.
-And in that sacred union we go from longing, to loving and celebrating the glory of our true, divine nature.
+And in that sacred union we go from longing, to loving and celebrating this wondrous miracle of being.